Pmahindra93/pdf-extractor/README.md

 - Try refreshing the page
 - Verify file is a PDF under 10MB

-**Toast notifications not appearing**
+**Status messages not appearing**
-- Check if browser has notifications blocked
+- Check browser console for JavaScript errors
-- Verify Toaster component is in layout.tsx
+- Ensure components are properly hydrated
 - Try refreshing the page

 ---